 Children’s affidavits

-The affidavits of children and youth used in family law disputes should not be drafted by a party’s lawyer or by a lawyer working in association with that lawyer.
-In order to avoid any impression of influence or other improprieties, children’s affidavits should be prepared by an independent, neutral lawyer with no affiliation to either party.
+The affidavits of children and youth used in family law disputes should not be drafted by the lawyer for a party to the dispute, or by a lawyer working in association with that lawyer.
+To avoid any impression of influence or other improprieties, children’s affidavits should usually be prepared by an independent, neutral lawyer with no affiliation to either party or their counsel.

-John-Paul is skilled at communicating with children and youth, establishing rapport, explaining the law, and helping them tell their stories in a way with which they are most comfortable.
+John-Paul is skilled at communicating with children and youth, establishing rapport, explaining the law, and helping them tell their stories in the way in which they are most comfortable.

 Children’s independent legal advice

 John-Paul is able to express complicated legal ideas in ways that children and youth understand.
-He will prepare an affidavit or declaration for use in court and administrative proceedings summarizing the information communicated to the child, explaining the child’s apparent understanding of that information, and stating the child’s decision.
+He will prepare an affidavit or declaration for use in judicial and administrative proceedings summarizing the information communicated to the child, explaining the child’s apparent understanding of that information, and expressing the child’s decision.

 rate & retainer